 It is a mother’s right to be given the opportunity to develop and maintain a healthy, nurturing relationship with her child.
 A mother-child bond is essential to the health and well-being of a child and should be relentlessly protected.
 If you are going through a divorce or are an unmarried mother and feel your parental rights as a mother is in jeopardy, it is essential to immediately consult with a knowledgeable family law attorney.

 At Slater & Zurz, we can appreciate the stress and frustration you are likely experiencing during this time.
-That is why our Experienced Domestic Relations Attorneys are dedicated to ensuring your rights, as well as your child’s rights, are not infringed upon.
+That is why our Experienced family law attorneys are dedicated to ensuring your rights, as well as your child’s rights, are not infringed upon.
 We will hold your best interests above all other concerns and advocate relentlessly to obtain the resolution you and your child deserve.

 Our mothers’ rights lawyers have extensive experience handling legal issues that affect your rights as a mother.
-We can also provide you with expert assistance in other family law matters, such as divorce, spousal support, and child support and custody.
-To learn more about how we can help you obtain a favorable resolution on your behalf, we welcome you to consult with one of our qualified mothers’ rights attorneys in Ohio.
+We can also provide you with expert assistance in other family law matters, such as divorce, spousal support, child support and custody.
+To learn more about how we can help you obtain a favorable resolution on your behalf, we welcome you to consult with one of our qualified family law attorneys in Ohio.

 Schedule a FREE consultation by calling 330.762.0700 or contacting us online.

 Protecting the Rights of Mothers in Ohio

 For over 30 years, our Experienced family law Attorneys have helped mothers across northeast Ohio fight to protect their rights.
 We have the legal insight and resources to resolve your mother’s rights matter quickly and effectively.
 Our legal team will help you safeguard your parental rights regarding child custody, visitation, relocation, and adoption.
 With our experience in a wide array of family law matters, we can provide the skilled legal representation you need during any of the following: